red-hat-storage/cockpit-ceph-installer/README.md

 - initiates the ceph-ansible playbook and monitor progress
 - any deployment errors are shown in the UI
 - following a Nautilus based deployment, the user may click a link to go straight to Ceph's web management console
+- allows environment defaults to be overridden from ```var/lib/cockpit/ceph-installer/defaults.json```

 ## Curious, take a look...